 - Mortgage to rent

-- Trading-down your home to a less expensive one
+- Trading down your home for a less expensive one

 - Voluntary sale or surrender to lender

-The lender must also tell you how you can appeal a decision they have made such as turning down your proposed alternative repayment arrangement.
-They should clearly explain their process to deal with your appeals.
+The lender must also tell you how you can appeal a decision they have made, such as turning down your proposed alternative repayment arrangement.
+They should clearly explain their process for dealing with your appeals.

 If you turn down an option offered by the lender, or if the lender is not willing to offer an alternative option, the lender can start legal action within 3 – 8 months.